BelaPlatform/bela_newBlog/docs/_posts/2017-01-18-auralfabric.markdown

 ### Stitching the breakout board

 Particular care was taken when connecting the circuit traces in the inner embroidered circuit layer to the capacitive pins of the breakout board.
-As this connection needs to be extremely solid it was decided to solder some conductive wire to the board, pass it through the holes beforehand, and then stitch the wires one by one to the correspondent conductive thread traces, which were previously embroidered according to the position of the buildings in the above graphical layer.
+As this connection needs to be extremely solid it was decided to solder some conductive wire to the board, pass it through the holes beforehand, and then stitch the wires one by one to the correspondent conductive thread traces, which were previously embroidered.

 {% include single-image.html fileName="aural-fabric/auralfabric-5.jpg" caption="Detail of MPR121 breakout board with the passing wire soldered and sewn between the board and the threads traces." %}

 Here are some pointers that came from the process of working with the conductive thread:

-* Two traces should never be too close to one another or they will trigger false readings.
+* Two traces should never be too close to one another or they will trigger false readings by shorting together.
 * The flow from the conductive top area should reach the capacitive board without encountering too much resistance from the fabric, or from making the path too long.
 I measured with a multimeter how well the stitches chosen for the underlying soft circuit would perform on this particular fabric.
 A backing fabric too thick, or a line of stitches too distant from each other can create discontinuities.
 It’s alway better to measure this on some samples before embroidering the final one as the particular materials and threads you use can behave very differently, and to avoid wasting time and material.
 * Be patient and carefully design your circuit according to the intended position of the capacitive boards.
-I decided to place the two of them (to allow for 24 separate readings) in the top corners of the fabric.
-The leftmost is connected through i2c to the other one, and this one goes to Bela.
-This cable is the only connection between the Fabric and Bela.
+For example, I decided to place the two of them (to allow for 24 separate readings) in the top corners of the fabric.

 ## Connecting with Bela:

 The two breakout boards are connected through i2c to Bela which receives the readings from each pin of the breakout boards.
-It is possible to set an independent threshold for each, which will trigger the index releasing the correspondent recording.
+The leftmost is connected through i2c to the other one, and this one goes to Bela.
+This cable is the only connection between the Fabric and Bela.
+It is possible to set an independent threshold for each pin, which will trigger the index releasing the correspondent recording.
 The code used to read the capacitive touch breakout board comes with the board and can be found here: [examples/06-Sensors/capacitive-touch/](https://github.com/BelaPlatform/Bela/tree/master/examples/06-Sensors/capacitive-touch).

 {% include single-image.html fileName="aural-fabric/06-Sensors_capacitive-touch_bb.jpg" caption="MPR121 capacitive touch sensing breakout board connected to the i2c terminals of Bela." %}